-The Exchange is not required to make the NYSE Agg Lite data feed available or to offer any specific pricing alternatives to any customers, nor is any firm required to purchase the NYSE Agg Lite data feed.
-Firms that choose to purchase the NYSE Agg Lite data feed do so for the primary goals of using it to increase their revenues, reduce their expenses, and in some instances to compete directly with the Exchange (including for order flow).
-Those firms are able to determine for themselves whether or not the NYSE Agg Lite data feed or any other similar products are attractively priced.
+The Exchange is not required to make the NYSE Arca Agg Lite data feed available or to offer any specific pricing alternatives to any customers, nor is any firm required to purchase the NYSE Arca Agg Lite data feed.
+Firms that choose to purchase the NYSE Arca Agg Lite data feed do so for the primary goals of using it to increase their revenues, reduce their expenses, and in some instances to compete directly with the Exchange (including for order flow).
+Those firms are able to determine for themselves whether or not the NYSE Arca Agg Lite data feed or any other similar products are attractively priced.

-The Exchange believes the proposed rule change would provide an incentive both for data subscribers to subscribe to NYSE Agg Lite and for Redistributors to subscribe to the product for purposes of providing external distribution of NYSE Agg Lite.
-The Exchange believes that this proposed rule change also has the potential to attract new Redistributors for NYSE Agg Lite.
+The Exchange believes the proposed rule change would provide an incentive both for data subscribers to subscribe to NYSE Arca Agg Lite and for Redistributors to subscribe to the product for purposes of providing external distribution of NYSE Arca Agg Lite.
+The Exchange believes that this proposed rule change also has the potential to attract new Redistributors for NYSE Arca Agg Lite.

-The proposed fee structure is not novel as it is based on the fee structure currently in place for the NYSE OpenBook feed.
-The Exchange is proposing fees for the NYSE Agg Lite data feed that are based on the existing fee structure and rates that data recipients already pay for the NYSE OpenBook feed.
-Specifically, the fees for the NYSE OpenBook feed-which like the NYSE Agg Lite data feed, includes depth of book and security status messages-consist of an Access Fee of \$5,000 per month, a Professional User Fee (Per User) of \$60 per month, a Non-Professional User Fee (Per User) of \$15 per month, Non-Display Fees of \$6,000 per month for each of Categories 1, 2 and 3, and a Redistribution Fee of \$3,000 per month.
-The Exchange also charges a Non-Display Use Declaration Late Fee of \$1,000 per month and a Multiple Data Feed Fee of \$200 per month for NYSE OpenBoook.14
+The proposed fee structure is not novel as it is based on the fee structure currently in place for the NYSE ArcaBook feed.
+The Exchange is proposing fees for the NYSE Arca Agg Lite data feed that are based on the existing fee structure and rates that data recipients already pay for the NYSE ArcaBook feed.
+Specifically, the fees for the NYSE ArcaBook feed-which like the NYSE Arca Agg Lite data feed, includes depth of book, auction imbalances, and security status messages-consist of an Access Fee of \$2,000 per month, a Professional User Fee (Per User) of \$60 per month, a Non-Professional User Fee (Per User) that ranges between \$3 per month to \$10 per month, Non-Display Fees of \$6,000 per month for each of Categories 1, 2 and 3, and a Redistribution Fee of \$2,000 per month.
+The Exchange also charges a Non-Display Use Declaration Late Fee of \$1,000 per month and a Multiple Data Feed Fee of \$200 per month for NYSE ArcaBook.14